Advertisement

 What is an "informational interview" and how does it work?

-An informational interview is a powerful networking tool where you meet with a professional to learn about their career, industry, or company.
-The primary goal is not to ask for a job, but to gather insights and advice.
-To conduct one, you first identify someone in a field or role that interests you and send a polite, professional request for a brief chat.
-During the meeting, ask prepared questions about their career path, the skills needed for success, industry challenges, and their recommendations for someone entering the field.
-It’s an opportunity to gain firsthand knowledge, expand your network, and get a realistic view of a potential career.
-It also leaves a positive impression, which can lead to future opportunities or referrals.
+An informational interview is a powerful networking strategy for connecting with professionals to gather career, industry or company information.
+The goal here is not to ask for a job, but insights and advice.
+To execute one, you identify someone practicing in a field or serving in a role that is interesting to you and send him or her a polite, professional request for a short chat.
+During the meeting, get ready questions to ask about their career path, skills required for success, challenges faced in the industry and tips for someone getting started.
+It’s a chance to get some on-the-ground experience, widen your professional networks and see a bit about what your future career could be like.
+It also leaves a lasting impression, and may result in follow-up projects or referrals.

 How do I maintain my professional network over time?

-Maintaining a professional network requires consistent, genuine effort.
-It's about nurturing relationships, not just activating them when you need something.
-A good strategy is to "touch base" with your contacts periodically.
-This can be as simple as sending a holiday greeting, sharing an article you think they'd find interesting, or congratulating them on a recent achievement you saw on LinkedIn.
-Offer help without being asked; if you see an opportunity or a connection that could benefit someone in your network, make the introduction.
-The principle of reciprocity is key.
-By consistently providing value and staying on their radar in a positive, non-demanding way, you ensure your relationships remain strong and mutually beneficial for years to come, building a solid foundation of professional allies.
+A professional network is hard work - and fun!
+It’s about cultivating relationships rather than turning them on when you want something.
+A nice idea is to "reach out to" your connections every once in a while.
+This need not be anything extravagant send them a holiday card, forward an article you think they’d find interesting, or congratulate them on a recent accomplishment you noticed on LinkedIn.
+“Give help without being asked; if there’s something, a resource or connection that may be useful for someone in your network, introduce them.
+The reciprocity principle is crucial.
+Just by regularly diffusing value and making it a point to be on their radar in a positive, non-intrusive way you nurture your relationships over time so that they are strong and mutually beneficial for years to come, laying the groundwork for professional allies.

 Should I focus on networking within or outside my industry?